Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 9. Intact male Pit Bulls are more likely to be aggressive.

 We understand that the decision to spay or neuter your pet is between you and your veterinarian.
 Nonetheless, intact male Pit Bulls pose more of a potential threat than altered dogs.
-It’s worth noting that that the same elevated risk applies to intact females, too.
+It’s worth noting that the same elevated risk applies to intact females, too.

 10. Pit Bull-types have a checkered past.